edmondburnett/vael-resources/README.md

 # acknowledgements

-The vael CSS theme was initially adapted from Merveilles:
+The vael theme was initially adapted from Merveilles (though since has diverged quite a bit):
 - [github](https://github.com/merveilles/merveilles-town)